 - Go to the matinee only for the movies you can’t live without seeing in the theater.

-- If possible, ride a bike to school to spend less on car gas.
+- If possible, bike to school to spend less on car gas.

 - Play games at home instead of spending money on an expensive meal and game night out.